-These model standing orders update the National Association of Local Council (NALC) model standing orders contained in "Local Councils Explained" by Meera Tharmarajah (© 2013 NALC).
-This publication contains new model standing orders which reference new legislation introduced after 2013 when the last model standing orders were published.
+These standing orders are based on the National Association of Local Council (NALC) model standing orders contained in "Local Councils Explained" by Meera Tharmarajah (© 2013 NALC).
+This publication contains updates referenced in new legislation introduced after 2018 when the last model standing orders were published.